 We stopped at the Amboseli Sopa Lodge, formerly Kilimanjaro Buffalo Lodge, and inquired about prices.
-They were a bit more expensive than the AA Lodge and not quite as nice, so we carried on and ended up in the AA Lodge, short of the Amboseli entrance gate.
+They were a bit more expensive than the AA Lodge and not quite so nice, so we carried on and ended up in the AA Lodge, short of the Amboseli entrance gate.
 We do this to reduce the Amboseli entrance fees that are paid for exactly every 24 hours inside the nature reserve.
 They are as expensive as a night in the lodge, so it saves money to plan the time well.

 Our room in the AA Lodge, outside and inside